Start date set for multi-storey construction

 Construction is expected to take around a year.
 During this time, the council’s temporary car park further along Station Road West near to The Spires, which has 112 spaces, will be available.

 Motorists are advised to leave more time to find a parking space, especially if they are planning to catch a specific train.
-The closest car parks to the temporary site are North Lane, St Radigund’s and Miller’s Field, or see the full list of Canterbury car parks on the council’s website.
+The closest car parks to the temporary site are North Lane, St Radigund’s and Miller’s Field, or there you can see a full list of Canterbury car parks.

 Chairman of the council’s Regeneration and Property Committee, Cllr Ben Fitter-Harding, said: “Our investment in this car park will provide parking capacity for this area of Canterbury for decades to come and help smaller, independent traders in St Dunstan’s.

 “It is also much-needed new infrastructure to support an expanding city, with thousands of new homes and an increase in high-speed rail services both in the pipeline, and helps us deliver our vision for an improved integrated transport hub at Canterbury West railway station with our partners.

 “With such a major building project, there will inevitably be some disruption, but every effort will be made to keep this to a minimum.”

 Published: 26 February 2019